Family Health Insurance in Germany: GKV or PKV? (2026 Math)

 - Mutterschaftsgeld in PKV is a one-off €210, not €210/month.
 The gap to GKV's €13/day is filled (or not) by your Krankentagegeld contract under § 192 Abs.
 5 VVG.

 The savings compound fast.
 For one earner supporting a non-earning spouse and two kids, GKV charges only what the earner would pay anyway.
-At the BBG cap in 2026 that's a maximum contribution (GKV-Höchstbeitrag) of €1,226/month (with-kids rate), of which an employee pays half (~€613) with the employer covering the other half.
+At the BBG cap in 2026 that is a maximum contribution (GKV-Höchstbeitrag) of €1,226/month (with-kids rate), of which an employee pays half (~€613) with the employer covering the other half.
 The other three family members add €0/month.
 The household's total contribution is identical to a single mandatory-GKV insured with no dependents.

 PKV has no equivalent.
 Every member needs an individual contract, with individual underwriting at entry.
-There's no "family rate", and the discount for adding family members is small.
+There is no "family rate", and the discount for adding family members is small.
 A PKV family-of-four typically lands at €1,200–€1,500/month gross before employer subsidy.
 The headline figure looks dramatic until the subsidy redistribution and tax math come in.

-These are broad market ranges, not quotes.
+Newborns and very young children land in roughly the same range as primary-school children; the staircase you might expect "by age" really does not kick in until adolescence.
+Other levers (dental tier, vision, foreign coverage, Chefarzt access in hospital) shift things further.
 A real number for your child requires an individual calculation with the chosen tariff, deductible, and the insurer's underwriting check.
 Treat the figures here as orientation, nothing more.

 The child's premium grows over time like any PKV contract, and the 10 % statutory Altersrückstellung surcharge under § 149 VAG starts at age 21, so children's premiums are flatter year-to-year than adults' until then.
+There is a substantial advantage if you can place a newborn in PKV by Kindernachversicherung under § 198 VVG: no health questions, no risk surcharges, no exclusions.
+The timing rule is covered further below.

+Family of four, single earner above the BBG.
 One earner above the BBG, partner at home with two healthy young children.
 GKV charges the with-kids cap; spouse and children ride along free under Familienversicherung.
 PKV needs a separate contract per family member, and the employer subsidy redistributes across the four contracts.

 Family of four: GKV vs PKV (total monthly cost)